Cost-aware Feature Selection for IoT Device Classification: Performance Evaluation

 The cyber risk score $R(\mathbf{v})$ of a feature vector $\mathbf{v}$ depends on the misclassification matrix which is in turn derived from the confusion matrix of the classifier.
 As such, the choice of classifier plays an important role in evaluating the performance of the system.
 We selected four different classification models---Gaussian Naive-Bayes classifier, SVM (support vector machine) with RBF kernel, Decision tree and Random Forest, and compared their performances based on accuracy and the execution time.
 We use $\text{F}_1$-score (the harmonic mean of precision and recall) to represent the accuracy of the classifier.

 All the experiments in this work are carried out on an 8-core Intel Core i7-2600 running at 3.8GHz CPU and equipped with 16GB of RAM.
 For comparing the time of execution, we consider both the training and the testing times of the classifiers.
 Fig.~\ref{fig_time_class} plots the time taken for each classifier for training and predicting on the traffic session of IoT devices.
-The X-axis here (as well as in all figures in this paper) denotes the number of features considered for an experiment; therefore, each point on the X-axis corresponds to an independent run of the experiment with that many number of features given as input.
+The X-axis here (as well as in all the figures in this paper) denotes the number of features considered for an experiment; therefore, each point on the X-axis corresponds to an independent run of the experiment with that many number of features given as input.
 Since the number of experiments increases with the number of features, we limit the total number of features provided as input in each experiment to 69; beyond 69 features, the experiments did not provide any new insights.
 From Fig.~\ref{fig_time_class}, we observe that the Decision tree classifier and the Naive-Bayes classifier take the least time for model building and prediction.

 We also plot the accuracy of the different classifiers in Fig.~\ref{fig_acc_com}; all of them achieve high $\text{F}_1$-scores.
 Since Decision tree classifier has much less time of execution, while also having high $\text{F}_1$-score, henceforth we use Decision tree for the rest of the experiments to evaluate cost-aware feature selection algorithms.